 A patent is a license issued by the U.S. government that protects an invention from being used or replicated by others for a period of time, usually 20 years.
 Patents cover a broad range of inventions, from underlying technologies to designs, to a formula or process.
 They can be bought, sold, licensed, or traded.
 To acquire a patent for your own original idea, you must apply for one.

 There are limits to what can be patented.
 Patents must be novel, and you need to demonstrate that your invention is “non-obvious,” meaning sufficiently outside the realm of common knowledge for you to be able to effectively own it.
 Patents also cannot be taken out on “mere ideas.”
 You’ll need to make or apply your concept to something concrete in order to claim its patent.
-Patents can be taken out on inventions as useful as a breakthrough medical technology, or as funny and banal as a banana suitcase.
+Patents can be taken out on inventions as useful as a breakthrough medical technology, or as silly as a banana suitcase.

 The United States Patent and Trademark Offices (USPTO) states, “A patent cannot be obtained upon a mere idea or suggestion.
 The patent is granted upon the new machine, manufacture, etc., as has been said, and not upon the idea or suggestion of the new machine.”